If I was Paul Krugman, I’d have labelled this column “wonkish”. Or maybe “nerdly”.

 First, yes, the 737 is about as tried and true an aviation design as could possibly exist, quite like the DC-3 was, back in the day.
 Production began way back in 1967, when I was only 6 (and had my whole life ahead of me, with no way of knowing that it would turn out like this!).
 More than ten thousand have been built, with orders on Boeing’s books for thousands more, and the 737’s presence at any international airport you’re likely to visit is so ubiquitous as to render it almost generic – to just about everybody, this is what a medium range, medium haul airliner looks like.
-I’m reading here in Wikipedia that at any given time, any day of he year, something like 1,250 of these things are going to be airborne all over the world.
+I’m reading here in Wikipedia that at any given time, any day of the year, something like 1,250 of these things are going to be airborne all over the world.
 God only knows how all of this translates into flight hours and air miles, but it’s safe to conclude that if there was something fundamentally wrong with the basic design, we’d have found out about it decades ago.

 Modifications have of course been made at regular intervals, but over the decades, the changes to the original have been quite incremental.
 The object of the exercise is to transport as many large primates as possible over the greatest possible distance, while using the least amount of fuel, and thus the modifications to any civil airliner are apt to be tweaks to the length of the fuselage (more primates!), modification to certain aspects of the aerodynamics of the wings (better lift and airflow characteristics) or a change-out of the engines (better fuel consumption).
 You might well respond that changes to wings, fuselage and engines are, actually, changes to everything that matters, but the point is that these are generally not revolutionary alterations, when looked at in isolation.
 At a casual glance, most of the differences that result wouldn’t jump out for most people.
 For example, the original 737 engines and their cowlings looked like this:

-As engine technology improved, the face of turbofan moved forward and became wider, like so:
+As engine technology improved, the face of the turbofan moved forward and became wider, like so: